aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Legal system:

-based on Spanish and American law, with large elements of Communist legal theory; has not accepted compulsory ICJ jurisdiction
+based on Spanish civil law and influenced by American legal concepts, with large elements of Communist legal theory; has not accepted compulsory ICJ jurisdiction

 Suffrage: